 Governments have tried many schemes like this in the past, and not all of them have been successful.
-We want to make sure this one works, so we’re doing things differently: we’re focusing on first understanding, then meeting, the needs of the people and businesses who will use it.
+We want to make sure that this scheme works, so we’re doing things differently.
+We’re focusing on first understanding, and then meeting, the needs of the people and businesses who will use it.

 Understanding users and context

-Our research to date shows that the people who find themselves needing to retrain or learn new skills are likely to lack the confidence, the time, the money or the motivation to start.
+Our research to date shows that the people who find themselves needing to retrain or learn new skills are likely to lack confidence, time, money or the motivation to start.

-They may have busy working and family lives that leave little space to go to back to college.
+These people may have busy working and family lives that leave little space to go back to college.
 They may have poor digital skills, making it harder to use online learning services.
-They may not know what opportunities are available in their local area and may not be able to judge what skills they have and how they could apply them in a different career.
+They may not know what opportunities are available to them in their local area, and they may not be able to judge what skills they already have - and how they could apply them in a different role.

 Trying to change career part-way through your working life is hard, even frightening.
 Especially when other people depend on you.